kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

   - "/blog/release-notes-112"
 ---

 Even though the current situation calls for some stay-at-home time, we don't lose our sense of adventure.
 The Kyma ship leaves Rome and embarks on a long, exciting journey all the way to Santiago de Chile, using the time well to deliver a set of new features.
-Join us in celebration, and once you get a glimpse of the majestic Andes surrounding the city, explore what Kyma 1.12 has to offer: exposing services through API Gateway v2, refurbished Serverless enriched with UI improvements, a fresh set of features brought in by Compass, all that topped off with brand new Kiali and Tracing.
+Join us in celebration, and once you get a glimpse of the majestic Andes surrounding the city, explore what Kyma 1.12 has to offer.
+This release brings API Gateway v2 as the sole mechanism for exposing services, introduces refurbished Serverless and a fresh set of features brought in by Compass - all that topped off with brand new Kiali and Tracing.
 For more details, read the full story behind Kyma 1.12 Santiago.
 <!-- overview -->

 > **CAUTION:** Before upgrading your Kyma deployment to 1.12, you must perform the migration steps described in the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.12/docs/migration-guides/1.11-1.12.md).
 If you upgrade to the new release without performing these steps, you can compromise the functionality of your cluster or make it unusable.